 How do I know which Callaway driver is best for me?

-With so many amazing alternatives available, choosing the ideal one for your golf might not be easy.
+With so many amazing alternatives available, choosing the ideal one for golf might not be easy.

-There is a lot to like about Callaway drivers and now is a wonderful time to look at them because they will have something for every type of player
+There is a lot to like about Callaway drivers, and now is a wonderful time to look at them because they will have something for every player.

 You can’t go wrong with a Callaway driver, whether you’re a novice or seeking a tour-grade driver to improve your game.

-Still, it pays to be selective, as the demands of your game will determine which Callaway driver is ideal for you.
+Still, it pays to be selective, as your game demands will determine which Callaway driver is ideal for you.

 So, take a careful look at the entries in our list and make an informed decision!